peipei-pig/cmake_cplusplus/README.md

 # cmake_cplusplus
-easy use cmake tools to build c++ project
+easy to use cmake tools to build c++ project

 # compile cmake
 cd build